 A Top-Notch Field Practicum

-Using the framework established by the Council on Social Work Education (CSWE) and its Educational Policy and Accreditation Standards, you'll complete an education plan and biweekly supervisory logs that enable you to document your progress and reflect on your learning activities.
-Whether you're enrolled in the BSW or MSW, you'll also benefit from the guidance of your field instructor and faculty liaison.
+At OLLU, we support you in securing an ideal practicum placement in your local area by providing a dedicated field placement specialist to assist you.
+Then, using the framework established by the Council on Social Work Education (CSWE) and its Educational Policy and Accreditation Standards, you’ll complete an education plan and biweekly supervisory logs that enable you to document your progress and reflect on your learning activities.
+Whether you’re enrolled in the BSW or MSW, you’ll also benefit from the guidance of your field instructor and faculty liaison.

 Learn About Different Positions in the Social Work Industry

 One of the many advantages of the field practicum is that you’re exposed to different areas of social work you may not have considered before.

 MSW graduate Rebecca Rebstock had such a positive experience during her field practicum that she changed her career focus to work in the field.
 But initially, she wasn’t so excited: “It was a field that I knew nothing about, and I didn’t really think I would like it,” she says.

 Completing her field practicum in the D.C. child welfare system changed Rebstock’s perception and helped her find a career she truly loves.

 The ability to demonstrate experience in working with your preferred client base can give you an edge over other professionals vying for the same position.
 A proven track record of success in your field practicum, paired with positive reviews from site supervisors, will give you the proof points as to why you’re the best person for the position at hand.